 A member of the Committee must not have participated in the preparation of the financial statements of the Company or any current subsidiary of the Company at any time during the past three years unless an exemption or exception under applicable AC Rules is available.

 Each member of the Committee must be able to read and understand fundamental financial

 statements, including the Company’s balance sheet, income statement, and cash flow statement.

 At least one member of the Committee must be “financially sophisticated” in that he or she has past employment experience in finance or accounting, requisite professional certification in accounting, or any other comparable experience or background which results in the individual’s financial sophistication, including but not limited to being or having been a chief executive officer, chief financial officer, other senior officer with financial oversight responsibilities.
 An “audit committee financial expert” (as such term is defined under Item 407(d)(5)(ii) and (ii) of Regulation S-K) is presumed to qualify as financially sophisticated.

 C. Appointment and Removal

-In accordance with the Company’s Articles, the members of the Committee shall be appointed by the Board and shall serve until such member’s successor is duly elected and qualified or until such member’s earlier resignation or removal.
+In accordance with the Company’s Articles, the members of the Committee shall be appointed by the Board and shall serve until such member’s successor is duly elected and qualified or until the earlier of (i) the end of the next annual general meeting of the Company’s shareholders; (ii) the death of a member, or (iii) the resignation, disqualification or removal of a member.
 Any member of the Committee may be removed, with or without cause, by a majority vote of the Board.